 I write this post to help me process as well as to share the journey of the last few months as I have realized I need to put my current project on the shelf and take up a new and simpler project.
 This is not an easy thing to do.
-Even as I right this I can hear the doubt whispering in my ear...
+Even as I write this I can hear the doubt whispering in my ear...

 Like so many of us, I too had a dream of what my next project could look like.
 I had learned so much from my first published game and I was excited to start my second project making use of all that experience and knowledge.
 My coding was better.
 My design was better.
 Even my art had improved significantly.